MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-overview.md

 - [Add dotted lines](hololens-app-dotted-line.md) to visually link your steps to physical objects in the real world.

 - Optional: [Add styles](hololens-app-styles.md) to 3D content to add various treatments.
-For example, you can indicate a warning or caution.
+For example, add a warning or caution.

 - Test the flow of your guide.